laxmanvallandas/examples/README.md

 }
 </style>

+-> commit the change
-And commit the changes, REFRESH guestbook URL to Observe the change.
+-> REFRESH guestbook URL to Observe the change.